KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 The *Vulkan Profiles Tools* are the following components:
 - ***The Vulkan Profiles JSON Schemas***
-  - A data format to exchange Vulkan Capabilities: extensions, features, properties and formats.
+  - A data format to exchange Vulkan Capabilities: extensions, features, properties, formats and queue properties.
   - Each revision of Vulkan API is represented by a schema that supersed older version of Vulkan API.
   - The currently schema covers all Vulkan 1.3 and extensions.
 - [***The Vulkan Profiles API library***](./library/TUTORIAL.md)